-- 3. Specify the following on the Action tab: - Select Do not block and check the Block access by other applications box to ensure that only your own banking software has read access to the specified target.
+- 3. Specify the following on the Action tab: - Select Allow as the action and check Block access by other applications to ensure that only your own banking software has read access to the specified destination.

 • The Generate audit events when access is denied is the default option.